An electron that would have lost its electric charge

 Physicist have found two other species of neutrinos, the muon-neutrino and the tau-neutrino.
 The muon neutrino is the companion of the muon, a heavy electron observed in cosmic rays.
 The tau-neutrino is the companion of the tau, a super-heavy electron (it weighs twice as much as the proton) discovered in 1975 by the American physicist Martin Perl.

 A last aspect of these fascinating particles !
 Under the effect of the weak interaction, neutrinos can transform themselves into other species.
 Physicists say that they “oscillate”.
-So a neutrino born neutrino-electron neutrino in the sun can me detected as a muon-neutrino at its arrival on Earth.
+So a neutrino born electron-neutrino in the sun can be detected as a muon-neutrino at its arrival on Earth.
 An observed deficit of electron-neutrino coming from the sun is one of the evidence for neutrino oscillations.